-As if periods weren’t enough of a rollercoaster ride, some women also have to deal with the added punch of menstrual migraine, also known as hormonal migraine.
+As if periods weren’t enough of a rollercoaster ride, some women also have to deal with the added punch of menstrual migraine, also known as hormonal migraine or PMS headache.
 These intense headaches add an extra layer of distress to what can already be an uncomfortable time of the month for a lot of women.
 As many as 70% of women who struggle with migraines have noticed a connection between their period and their migraine attacks.1 Understanding the connection between migraine and your monthly cycle will make it easier to not only manage the pain but also help prevent future attacks.

 What Is Menstrual Migraine?